 Dexterity and Grip: Perhaps the most unique aspect of Free the Powder Gloves is our focus on dexterity and grip for a cold weather insulated glove.
 To achieve the best results we employ the following:

 Cuff length: Free the Powder Gloves makes both Long-Cuff and Short-Cuff gloves.
 The Long-Cuff glove has a cuff longer than most other ski gloves, for the purpose of having a 100% seal from the elements in an easy-on, easy-off design.
-The shorter, Velcro-cuffed glove is of medium length, with cuffs that can be worn over the coat or under the coat.
-The sleekness and low profile back-of-the-hand makes sliding them under the sleeves of your coat a breeze, while the wider than normal, broad Velcro patch gives you the ability to tighten the wrist closure as much as you like, creating a near-perfect seal if you chose to wear them over the coat.
+Our shorter, Velcro®-cuffed gloves can be worn over the coat sleeve or under.
+The sleekness and low profile back-of-the-hand makes sliding them under the sleeves of your coat a breeze, while the wider than normal, broad Velcro® patch gives you the ability to tighten the wrist closure as much as you like, creating a near-perfect seal if you chose to wear them over the coat sleeve.

 Thanks for considering our gloves,